-A county’s terms of trade are said to imp when this ratio increases and to worsen it decreases.
-The terms of trade are favourable if the average price of exports is higher than average price of imports.
+A county’s terms of trading are said to improve when this ratio increases and to worsen it decreases.
+The terms of trade are favourable if the average price of exports is higher than the average price of imports.
 The index of terms trade would therefore be more than 100.
-If prices of imports, the terms of trade improve, since a given quantity of export pay for more imports.
-Favourable terms o’ leads to a rise in the real national income.
+If the prices of imports, the terms of trading improve, since a given quantity of export pay for more imports.
+Favourable terms lead to a rise in the real national income.

-The terms of trade are unfavorable the average import price is higher average export price which results in more expensive imports than exports and this s worsen terms of trade.
+The terms of trading are unfavourable the average import price is the higher average export price which results in more expensive imports than exports and this s worsen the terms of trading.
 When terms of trade are unfavourable, the index would be less than 100 and this reduces the real national income.

-Terms of trade in West Africa: Terms in West African countries have been witnessing an unfavourable or worsening trends because the price of their imports have been increasing relative to price of exports.
+Terms of trading in West Africa: Terms in West African countries have been witnessing an unfavourable or worsening trend because the price of their imports has been increasing relative to the price of exports.